 Store in a tightly closed bottle in a dry place, out of reach of children, at temperatures up to 25 ºС.

-Found a mistake in the text?
+Found an error in the text?
 Select it and press Ctrl + Enter.